miscing/cv/README.md

 | custom     | username                  | remaining items will be assumed to be name of a service with username following it.
 For example `gitlab: username`|

 #### About:
 An array of strings allowing one to put multiple 'about me' texts as well as defining some basic information with keywords.
+You can place the text on the same line if you only have one item.
 ```yaml
 about:
   - "This is a elaborate and embellished explanation of who I am and what I have done."